 Sometimes caring can feel a bit like starring in our own sitcom, and there's no shortage of comedy material.
 Other times we may need a bit of help finding something to laugh about.
 Either way, sharing experiences with other carers is often great not just for feeling listened to and understood but for finding the humour that can keep us going.

-"Dementia is no laughing matter, but humour is my way of coping.
-I treat most of Dad's outbursts as comedy gold for the book or the sitcom I'll never get round to writing!"
+comedy gold for the book or the sitcom I'll never get round to writing!"
 Join Carers Scotland for support, understanding and lasting change However caring affects you and your family, we're here for you.
 By joining Carers Scotland, which is part of Carers UK, you can be part of a supportive community and a movement for change.
 It's free to join us.
-Just visit carerscotland.org or call us on 0141 445 3070.

-🕑 @carersscotland f /carersscotland in /carers-uk 🞯 @carers_uk Getting help and support
+Just visit carerscotland.org/join or call us on 0141 445 3070. 💟 @carersscotland 🕤 /carersscotland in /carers-uk 🎯 @carers_uk

 Where to start Caring can be hard work - physically and emotionally.
 It's important to find out about the different ways you can get help and support with caring.
-One way to get help and support is through an assessment by the local authority.
+One way to get help and support is through an assessment by your local authority, sometimes known as your local health and social care partnership (HSCP).
 Both you and the person you care for can get assessments.
 This may result in help and support being provided to you as a carer and/or to the person you are looking after.
 For further information see pages 12-13.
 You could decide to buy in additional help and support for the person you are looking after.
 One option would be to employ an individual or use a care provider such as a care agency.
 If you are looking for care providers you could:

 - ask the local authority if they have a list of approved care providers - search on the Care Inspectorate website: careinspectorate.com/ index.php/care-services - search on the Housing Care services directory: housingcare.org/service You can also find out about equipment and technology that could help.
 Even minor aids and adjustments could make the home safer and help someone you care for to feel more independent - see pages 21-22.
 Caring inevitably means adapting to changing circumstances, so it's important to think about the future.
 You may need to look into different ways of managing someone's affairs, either now or for the future - see page 15.
 There are carers' organisations in most areas in Scotland which can offer support.
-To find your local carers' organisation visit carersuk.org/localsupport Care Information Scotland is also a useful source of information about getting help and support.
+To find your local carers' organisation visit carerscotland.org/localsupport Care Information Scotland is also a useful source of information about getting help and support.
 Visit careinfoscotland.scot or call 0800 011 3200.